Fall of Babylon: Historiography

-The cuneiform texts – the Chronicle of Nabonidus, the Cyrus Cylinder and the so-called Verse Account of Nabonidus – were written after the Persian victory.
+The cuneiform texts – the Nabonidus Chronicle, the Cyrus Cylinder and the so-called Verse Account of Nabonidus – were written after the Persian victory.
 They portray Nabonidus negatively and present Cyrus as the liberator of Babylon, the defender of the Babylonian gods and consequently as the legitimate successor to the Babylonian throne.
 Modern scholarship recognizes the Cyrus Cylinder as a propaganda tablet designed to manipulate the public against Nabonidus and to legitimize Cyrus' conquest of Babylon.
 Regarding its claim that Babylon fell to the Persians without opposition, Briant writes, "It appears prima facie unlikely that Babylon could have fallen without resistance", and Piotr Michalowski notes, "there is no contemporary evidence to support this suspicious claim."
 Similarly, the Nabonidus Chronicle is a rework of history from the Persian court purporting to be a text from Nabonidus.
 Its first part relates events that can be verified from other sources; however, the latter part, particularity when dealing with the seventeenth year of Nabonidus, is especially flattering of Cyrus, with the people of Babylon welcoming him by spreading green twigs before him.

 Gauthier Tolini has proposed a plausible reconstruction of how Babylon fell.
 A receipt for reconstruction work on the Enlil Gate demonstrates that there was a forced entry into Babylon.
 Tolini proposes that a portion of the Persian army, under the command of General Ugbaru, penetrated the Enlil Gate on the West side of the Euphrates, then crossed the river to take the eastern districts of Babylon.
 This may be the source of the story by Herodotus that the Persian army, having diverted the Euphrates, entered Babylon along the riverbed.
 This surprise capture of Babylon is consistent with the story recorded in Daniel 5.

 The timing of the attack may have contributed to the success of Ugbaru's strategy.
 Herodotus, Xenophon and Daniel 5 all record that Babylon was in the midst of a festival on the night it was taken.
 The Babylonian Chronicle records that Babylon was captured on 16th Tašrîtu, which was the night before the akitu festival in honor of Sin, the moon god.